hieudepoet/IOT-Remote-controll-racing-car-with-ESP32/README.md

 - Step 6: Tools -> ESP32 sketch data upload.
 Wait until uploading done.
 - Step 7: Disconnect the Esp32 to your device and connect the Esp32 to the model.
 Engine it and wait until the Esp32's wifi is on-air.
 - Step 8: Use the device your are coding or other mobile device to connect the esp32 and access 192.168.4.1 to controll the model by a virtual gamepad.
+- Notice: Do not change the file structure of this repository or it will be not working.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first